uconneeb/evolution/06-biblio.md

 **ML Cody and JM Overton.
 1996.** Short-term evolution of reduced dispersal in island plant populations. _Journal of Ecology_ 84:53-61.
 [DOI: 10.2307/2261699](https://doi.org/10.2307/2261699) _(This study was discussed in some detail the week before spring break.)_

 **WA Cresko, A Amores, C Wilson, J Murphy, M Currey, P Phillips, MA Bell, CB Kimmel, and JH Postlethwait.
 2004.** Parallel genetic basis for repeated evolution of armor loss in Alaskan threespine stickleback populations.
 Proceedings of the National Academy of Science USA 101:6050-6055.
 [DOI: 10.1073/pnas.0308479101](https://doi.org/10.1073/pnas.0308479101) _(Figure 4 provided the photo of the F2 dihybrid cross involving stickleback armor that I showed in class.)_

+**CR Darwin.
+1870.** A naturalist's voyage round the world.
+2nd edition.
+John Murray, London.
+[Free ebook available at Gutenberg](http://www.gutenberg.org/ebooks/3704) _(The plate showing four species of Darwin's finches was used in class.
+This is Darwin's travel diary from his voyage on the H.M.S.
+Beagle, first published in 1839 very soon after his return.)_

+**PR Grant.
+1986.** Ecology and Evolution of Darwin's Finches.
+Princeton University Press.
+(This is a book, but you can download individual chapters as PDF files from [JSTOR](https://www.jstor.org/stable/j.ctt1m3nz91)) _(Plots from this book were used in discussing examples of selection for quantitative traits such as bill depth in Darwin's finches)_

+**PR Grant and BR Grant.
+1995.** Predicting microevolutionary responses to directional selection on heritable variation.
+Evolution 49:241-251.
+[DOI: 10.1111/j.1558-5646.1995.tb02236.x](https://doi.org/10.1111/j.1558-5646.1995.tb02236.x) _(Figure 1 was shown in class to illustrate that the breeder's equation works for natural selection as well as artificial selection.)_

 **JBS Haldane.
 1924.** A mathematical theory of natural and artificial selection.
 I. Trans.
 Cambridge Philos.
 Soc.
 23:19-41.
 (No DOI available, but it can be downloaded from [the Blackwell Publisher website](http://www.blackwellpublishing.com/ridley/classictexts/haldane1.pdf)) _(This paper represents the first time anyone estimated a selection coefficient for the case of peppered moths in the 1800s.
 See p.
 26 but note that peppered moths were in the genus _Amphidasys_ rather than _Biston_ at that time.)_